 How To Improve Your Blog Posts’ Reach With SEO

 [AD] I can’t quite believe how long ago I started a blog and how, if I’m honest I really didn’t know what I was letting myself in for.
 Blogging seemed quite straight forward, write a few words and add a picture and as they say Bob’s your uncle.
 But in reality, there is a little more to blogging than that.
 Yes, those are the basics but what everybody really wants is people to come and take a look and actually read what you have written.
-That is when I started to do some research into how people could find my blog.
+That is when I started to do some research on how people could find my blog.
 The first step was to promote my blog posts on social media, but this entailed setting up social media accounts and actually finding some followers.

 Another way of people finding your blog is via search engines such as Google.
 Google now processes over 40,000 searches every second which totals over 3.5 billion searches every day.
-With that many searches being made every day how on earth do little blogs like mine get noticed?
+With that many searches being made every day how on earth do little blogs as mine get noticed?
 The answer is SEO; Search Engine Optimisation.

-There are many companies who are expert in SEO and can help optimise web pages to rank higher in search engines.
+There are many companies that are experts in SEO and can help optimise web pages to rank higher in search engines.
 Businesses such as click.co.uk are far more experienced than me and are able to optimise websites to a much higher technical standard than I ever could.
 Search engine optimization can seem complicated but there are a few simple things that a blogger can do to increase the visibility of their blog posts in search engine results.

 WHAT IS SEO?

 Simply put, SEO is a number of actions a person does to help their blog post gain a higher position in search engine results.
-Search engines have ‘bots’ that trawl the web looking for search terms and will then rank each post it finds based upon how well it matches the search term used.
+Search engines have ‘bots’ that crawl the web looking for search terms and will then rank each post it finds based upon how well it matches the search term used.